-Awards season is upon us and though you may not feel that you have much in common with the actors and actresses gliding down the red carpet in designer clothes, you may relate to some of the characters they’ve portrayed.
+Though you may not feel that you have much in common with the Hollywood actors and actresses in popular media, you may relate to some of the characters they’ve portrayed.
 Whether you’re a politician or a police officer, you’ve likely seen your role reflected on the screen.
 With its many facets, functions and high level of influence, it’s easy to see why film and television writers regularly mine the world of local government for story inspiration.

-Show Me a Hero (2015)
+1. Show Me a Hero (2015)

-Based on a true story, HBO’s miniseries slipped under most viewers’ radar when it aired in 2015, but critics lauded it.
+Based on a true story, HBO’s miniseries slipped under most viewers’ radar when it aired in 2015, but critics raved about it.
 The next time you have a few free hours (adopt GovPilot and it will be sooner than you think!), Show Me a Hero’s rave reviews and subject matter may warrant a binge-watch.

 2. Parks and Recreation (2009-2015)